ikn/gw2-tools/gw2-arcdps-install/README.gw2-arcdps-install.md

 Run `gw2-arcdps-install --help` to print usage information.

-## Environment variables

-- `GW2_INSTALL_PATH` or `WINEPREFIX` (required): directory containing the Guild Wars 2 executable, or try to work out this directory from the Wine data directory

 # Notes

 - Doesn't set up chainloading to the original `d3d9.dll` - that must be set up